 Sexual conduct between consenting adults of the same sex is illegal in 41 of the 53 Commonwealth countries.
-658 In the run-up to the November 2013 meeting of Commonwealth Heads of Government in Sri Lanka, human rights activists held a protest outside the Commonwealth's Secretariat office in London, and called on Prime Minister David Cameron to raise the issue of LGBTI rights during the meeting.
-659 Civil society groups from throughout the Commonwealth called for Commonwealth leaders to "take action to stop widespread human rights abuses against LGBTI people."660 b.
-Council of Europe
+In the run-up to the November 2013 meeting of Commonwealth Heads of Government in Sri Lanka, human rights activists held a protest outside the Commonwealth's Secretariat office in London, and called on Prime Minister David Cameron to raise the issue of LGBTI rights during the meeting.
+Civil society groups from throughout the Commonwealth called for Commonwealth leaders to "take action to stop widespread human rights abuses against LGBTI people."

-For further information, see Human Rights, Sexual Orientation and Gender Identity in The Commonwealth: Struggles for Decriminalisation and Change, Human Rights Consortium, Institute of Commonwealth Studies (2013), http://commonwealth.sas.ac.uk/publications/house-publications/lgbtrights-commonwealth.
+For further information, see Human Rights, Sexual Orientation and Gender Identity in The Commonwealth: Struggles for Decriminalisation and Change, Human Rights Consortium, Institute of Commonwealth Studies (2013), http://commonwealth.sas.ac.uk/publications/house-publications/lgbt-rights-commonwealth.